British oil vessel seized by Iran: In touch with Tehran to secure early release of 18 Indians, says MEA

-British oil vessel seized by Iran: In touch with Tehran to secure early release of 18 Indians, says
+British oil vessel seized by Iran: In touch with Tehran to secure early release of 18 Indians: MEA

 New Delhi/London, July 20: India on Saturday said it was in touch with Iran to secure release of the Indians on board a British-flagged oil tanker seized by the Gulf country in the Strait of Hormuz.
 "We are ascertaining further details on the incident.
 Our Mission is in touch with the Government of Iran to secure the early release and repatriation of Indian nationals," External Affairs Ministry Spokesperson Raveesh Kumar said in response to a question on the detention of Indian crew members along with the oil tanker Stena Impero by Iranian authorities.